AdguardTeam/AdGuardHome/README.md

 <a id="getting-started"></a>
 ## Getting Started

-Please read the [Getting Started](https://github.com/AdguardTeam/AdGuardHome/wiki/Getting-Started) article on our Wiki to learn how to install AdGuard Home, and how to configure your devices to use it.
+Please read the **[Getting Started](https://github.com/AdguardTeam/AdGuardHome/wiki/Getting-Started)** article on our Wiki to learn how to install AdGuard Home, and how to configure your devices to use it.

+If you're running **Linux**, there's a secure and easy way to install AdGuard Home - you can get it from the [Snap Store](https://snapcraft.io/adguard-home).

 Alternatively, you can use our [official Docker image](https://hub.docker.com/r/adguard/adguardhome).